Nurse Innovator. Philly enthusiast. STEAM geek. Storyteller.

 Bio

-Marion Leary is the Director of Innovation for the University of Pennsylvania's School of Nursing.
+Marion Leary, PhD, MPH, RN is the Director of Innovation for the University of Pennsylvania's School of Nursing.
 Her work focuses on using innovation and design thinking to improve health and healthcare.
+She is an honorary professor at the University of Stirling in Scotland.
+She is also the co-host of the Amplify Nursing podcast for Penn Nursing and the co-host of the Love n' Leary podcast.
 Previously she was the Director of Innovation Research for the Center for Resuscitation Science at the University of Pennsylvania and an Instructor in the Penn Master of Public Health program.
+Dr. Leary completed her master's degree in nursing at Penn, in health leadership, a master's degree in public health at Penn and a doctorate focused on innovation and design at Penn.

 Previously

-Ms. Leary was a contributor to the Huffington Post and was the host of STEAMrollrs, a segment of the STEM Everyday Podcast featuring women who are paving the way in science, technology, engineering, art and math (STEAM).
-She was also on the planning committee for Start Talking Science a free public event increase the public awareness of — and interest in — cutting-edge, local research.
+Dr. Leary was a contributor to the Huffington Post, Geekadelphia, Generocity and was the host of STEAMrollrs, a segment of the STEM Everyday Podcast featuring women who are paving the way in science, technology, engineering, art and math (STEAM).
+She was also on the planning committee for Start Talking Science a free public event to increase the public awareness of — and interest in — cutting-edge, local research.
 She was also on the planning committee for the March for Science PHL 2017 and 2018.

-Ms. Leary and her team from ImmERge Labs placed first at the University of Pennsylvania AppItUP 2017 competition.
+Dr. Leary and her team from ImmERge Labs placed first at the University of Pennsylvania AppItUP 2017 competition.
 Read more about ImmERge Labs here.
-Ms. Leary and her team also won the 2016 Northeastern Nurse Innovation Hackathon and was on the planning committee as well as a mentor & speaker for the 2017 event.
+Dr. Leary and her team also won the 2016 Northeastern Nurse Innovation Hackathon and was on the planning committee as well as a mentor & speaker for the 2017 event.

 University of Pennsylvania's School of Nursing